abbreviatedman/react-unit-02-part-1-props/2a-props/exercise/readme.md

 export default Movie;
 ```

-Here is the finished code for Actor.js:
+Here is the finished code for Actor.jsx:

 ```jsx
 function Actor(props) {